 Be aware that many brands use undesirable additives and preservatives in plant milks.

-However, if neither of the above options are practical, then just buy what’s available to you.
+However, if neither of the above options are practical for you, then just buy what’s available to you.

 As long as you’re reducing your toxic load from other sources and eating other nutrient-rich foods, your body will make progress.

 When it comes to oils, you simply want to go for cold-pressed, non-hydrogenated ones.
-Choose from:
+Some of the best oils to use include:

 - grapeseed oil